Streptocarpus ulugurensis

 Streptocarpus ulugurensis is a species of flowering plant in the family Gesneriaceae.
 It is an herbaceous perennial endemic to the Uluguru Mountains of Morogoro Region of Tanzania.

 Streptocarpus ulugurensis is known from a single location of only five square meters on the eastern slope of the northern Uluguru Mountains.
-It grows on a steep mossy bank with ferns and mosses between rocks and tree roots, in the deep shade of submontane forest at 750 metres elevation.
+It grows on a steep mossy bank with ferns and mosses between rocks and tree roots, in the deep shade of submontane forest at 750 m elevation.

 It was first described in 2009 as Saintpaulia ulugurensis.
 The former genus Saintpaulia was reduced to Streptocarpus sect.
 Saintpaulia in 2015, and the species moved to Streptocarpus.